Bank of Finland

 The Bank of Finland (Suomen Pankki, Finlands Bank) is the national central bank for Finland within the Eurosystem.
 It was the Finnish central bank from 1865 to 1998, issuing the markka.
 It views itself as the fourth oldest surviving central bank in the world, after Sweden's Riksbank, the Bank of England, and the Bank of France, having been originally created in 1811-1812 as the Office of Exchange, Lending, and Deposits of the Grand Duchy of Finland (Waihetus-, Laina- ja Depositioni-Contori Suomen Suuren-ruhtinaanmaassa) before taking its current name in 1840.
 Unlike many other longstanding central banks, it has always been government-owned.

+The Bank of Finland is not itself a financial supervisory authority, but participates in European banking supervision as a member of the Supervisory Board of the European Central Bank.
+It is also a member of the European Systemic Risk Board (ESRB).